Rollie Dotsch

 During the three years of the league's existence, Dotsch was 36–18 and reached the 1984 Eastern Conference title game before losing to the league's eventual champion, the Philadelphia Stars, 20–10.
 They would be knocked out of the playoffs in the Eastern Conference semi-finals by the Stars again in 1985, 28–14.

 After the league voted to suspend play in 1986 in anticipation of a move to the fall, Dotsch was asked if the Stallions would ever play again.
 "I just don't know.
 I never say never, though.
 It would be a long pull."

 Dotsch was also critical of league spending.
 "Every good coach has a game plan.
 In this case, the USFL got away from the game plan.
 There's no question we did, or I'll say the USFL did.
 I don't think we did or Tampa Bay did.
 Hindsight is much better than foresight, I know, but things were done that hurt us.
 We (the Stallions) didn't go crazy.
 We lost the fewest dollars of any USFL team.
 We were always the poorest team in the playoffs, but we held our own and I'm proud of that.
 We did a good job with what we had.
 We won a lot more than we lost, and that's the biggest thing".

 Dotsch returned to the NFL in 1987 as running backs coach for the Minnesota Vikings.
-However, just as training camp began, Dotsch was diagnosed with pancreatic cancer, battling the disease for just over seven months before passing away.
+However, just as training camp began, Dotsch was diagnosed with pancreatic cancer, battling the disease for just over seven months before dying.